awsdocs/amazon-translate-developer-guide/doc_source/get-started-cli.md

 In the following exercises, you use the AWS command line interface \(AWS CLI\) to translate text\.
 To complete these exercises, you need to be familiar with the CLI and have a text editor\.
 For more information, see [Step 2: Set up the AWS Command Line Interface \(AWS CLI\)](setup-awscli.md)\.

 There are two ways to use the CLI to translate text with Amazon Translate\.
-For short text, you can provide the text that you want to translate as a parameter of the `translate-text` command\.
+For short text, you can provide the text that you want to translate as a parameter of the [TranslateText](https://docs.aws.amazon.com/translate/latest/APIReference/API_TranslateText.html) command\.
 For longer text, you can provide the source language, target language, and text in a JSON file\.

 To use Amazon Translate from the command line, you need to know the endpoint and region for the service\.
 For a list of available endpoints and regions, see [Amazon Translate Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#translate_region) in the *AWS General Reference*\.

 ## Translate text using the command line<a name="cli-command-line"></a>

-The following example shows how to use the `translate-text` operation from the command line to translate text\.
+The following example shows how to use the [TranslateText](https://docs.aws.amazon.com/translate/latest/APIReference/API_TranslateText.html) operation from the command line to translate text\.
 The example is formatted for Unix, Linux, and macOS\.
 For Windows, replace the backslash \(\\\) Unix continuation character at the end of each line with a caret \(^\)\.
 At the command line, type the following\.

 ```
 aws translate translate-text \